-You can easily choose which columns you want to be displayed on this page by clicking on the Column Chooser icon.
+You can easily choose which columns you want to be displayed on this page by clicking the Column Chooser icon.

-That will open a small window into which you can drag and drop the columns you would prefer to not have displayed in your Issues form.
+That will open a small window into which you can drag and drop the columns you would prefer not to have displayed in your Issues form.

 Just drag a column header into that box to remove it from the Issues page.